ayushP2400/MVC-iOS/README.md

 https://dummy.restapiexample.com

-i have implemented the GET and POST methods, further you can explore more funcions in utility class.
+i have implemented the GET and POST methods, further you can explore more functions in utility class.